VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Shovels act as well written client applications which move messages from a source to a destination broker.
 The below configuration shows how to setup a shovel to forward PubSub messages or perform multi-platform RPC communication from local to a remote instance.
-It expects `hostname`, `port` and `virtual host` configuration values for the remote instance.
+It expects `hostname`, `port` and `virtual host` of configuration values for the remote instance.
+In addition it needs certificates (private certs, public certificate signed by remote instance and remote CA certificate)

 Path: `$VOLTTRON_HOME/rabbitmq_shovel_config.yml`